junxit/us-congress-bills-114/metadata.md

 - 2016-11-29 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text of measure as passed: CR H6349)
 - 2016-11-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text of measure as passed: CR H6349)
 - 2016-11-30 — Received in the Senate.
+- 2016-12-06 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2016-12-06 — Referred to the Committee on Foreign Relations.